MaastrichtU-IDS/dsri-documentation/website/docs/openshift-migrate-project.md

 :::tip

-If you need to migrate large files it will be faster to do it on UMnet or UM Eduroam WiFi.
+If you need to migrate large files it will be faster to do it on the UMnet, or Eduroam WiFi at UM.
 The ideal would be to use a ethernet (wired) connection.

 :::